 Being a small town, Lake Norden - Bryant does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Lake Norden - Bryant who are college-educated is close to the national average for all communities of 21.84%: 20.63% of the adults in Lake Norden - Bryant have a bachelor's degree or advanced degree.
+The education level of Lake Norden - Bryant citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.63% of adults 25 and older in Lake Norden - Bryant have a college degree.

 The per capita income in Lake Norden - Bryant in 2022 was $29,857, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $119,428 for a family of four.
 However, Lake Norden - Bryant contains both very wealthy and poor people as well.